GDevelopApp/GDevelop-examples/examples/marching-squares-terraforming/README.md

-Show how to use the "Marching Squares" extension to give a feeling of relief from a top-down viewpoint.
+Show how to use the "Marching Squares" extension to simulate a landscape (with embossed surfaces) from a top-down viewpoint.